 Suitable soils for cultivation are light, free-draining and rich in organic matter.
 Sandy-loam and loamy-sand soils enriched with organic matter and adjusted to a moderately acid to neutral pH, generally in the 5.5 to 7.5 range, are considered optimal.
 The soil should be kept moist if the plants are exposed to full sun, otherwise they tend to suffer from moisture stress and become scraggly as a result.

 Plants cultivated on a sunny site can usually be first harvested around thirty days after transplanting.
 Repeatedly pinching out the flower spikes as soon as they appear helps encourage side branching and the development a bushy, more attractive plant with greater leaf production.

-Beefsteak mint has invasive attributes, with the small seed carried on the wind to new locations, and as a consequence is registered as a weed by the US Forestry Service, although is not thought to pose a serious threat to the ecosystem.
-However, the plant is reportedly highly poisonous to livestock including horses.
+Beefsteak mint has invasive attributes, with the small seed carried on the wind or by water to new locations.
+As a consequence, it is registered as a weed by the US Forestry Service, although is not thought to pose a serious threat to the ecosystem.
+However, the plant is reportedly highly poisonous to livestock, including horses.